 CONFESSION #5 – We have help.

 What may be shocking to know is that some bloggers (even in other niches) buy content for their blog.
-Which means some content on their blog they didn’t create; for $15-$25 (give or take) they can post it, pin it, and display the content like their own, but they didn’t have to put the hours into coming up with the original idea or project.
+Which means some content on their blog they didn’t create; for $15-$25 (give or take) they can post it, pin it, and display the content like it’s their own, but they didn’t have to put the hours into coming up with the original idea or project.
 It’s probably no different than what a magazine does.
 I’ve never done this, and probably never will because I want my content to all be original and authentic.
 But it does happen in the blogosphere.

 CONFESSION #6 – We push clutter aside to take amazing pictures.